- Buy XRP and 50+ other cryptos

 Make sure you take a moment to review the full details of your transaction before clicking “Buy XRP”.

 Step 1.
-Register for an account with Binance
+Register for an account

 You can trade XRP on an extensive range of cryptocurrency exchanges, so compare the features of a number of platforms before choosing one that’s right for your needs.